 I can offer weekly sessions for both short and open ended periods in a comfortable, secure and confidential environment.

-An initial 30 minute consultation gives us an opportunity to talk through the key issues and is free of charge.
+An initial 30 minute consultation at a discount rate of £20 gives us an opportunity to talk through the key issues.
 At the end of this session, if I think I can help you, I will talk through how we could move forward so you can decide if you want to work together with me

-Subsequent sessions last for 50 minutes and fees range between £40 and £60 depending on the location and time and some concessions are available
+Subsequent sessions last for 50 minutes and fees range between £50 and £60 depending on the location concessions are available for key workers.

 I usually suggest we work together for six sessions and then review our overall progress to give you an opportunity to decide if our work is helping you.